Thank you for joining us

 Available to read online.

-The Baillie Gifford Children’s Programme is packed with fun-filled events for all ages.
-Join us for an unforgettable weekend!
+The Baillie Gifford Children’s Programme was packed with fun-filled events for all ages.
+We had an unforgettable weekend - take a look at our image gallery to see more!

 Help keep Borders Book Festival alive!